jatinarora2702/Review-Information-Extraction/models/README.md

 MODELS
 ------

+This directory contains some of the deep learning models tested on the task.

 1. #LSTM Layer = 1, unidirectional, 300-emb-text8, UNK (0), PAD(0)
 2. #LSTM Layer = 2, unidirectional, 300-emb-text8, UNK (0), PAD(0)
 3. #LSTM Layer = 1, bidirectional, 300-emb-text8, UNK (0), PAD(0)		[found to work the best]